NFOK15013U Meat Technology and Packaging

 - Demonstrate an understanding of current theories of the background of the sensory properties of meat, meat texture, meat colour and the water-holding capacity.

-- Understand the principles of the methods used to assess fresh meat quality.
+- Understand the principles of the methods used to assess meat and product quality.

 - Perform laboratory work and handle selected techniques and methods applied in meat science.

 - Structure reports and handle the literature in a correct manner.